Web3-Pi/setup-guide/docs/GetStart/pair-devices.md

 cd
 scp clients/secrets/jwt.hex eop-exec.local:~/clients/secrets
 ```
-4. When you encounter a similar prompt, confirm with `yes`.
+4. When you encounter a similar prompt, confirm wiriting `yes` and the press <ENTER>.
 ``` sh
 The authenticity of host 'eop-exec.local (192.168.X.X)' can't be established.
 ED25519 key fingerprint is SHA256:<<<<key>>>>>>